 - Two (2) units of mathematics (1 of which is algebra, with a grade of "C" or better).

 - Two (2) units of science (1 unit of biology and 1 unit of chemistry with a minimum grade of “C”) with related laboratory or equivalent.
 Applicants without high school biology and/or chemistry can satisfy this requirement by completing BIO 121 and/or CHE 121 with a grade of “C” or better.

-- Take the College’s Placement Tests in English, Mathematics, and Reading and complete any required developmental courses with a grade of “C” or better.
+- Take the College’s placement assessment‡ in English, Mathematics, and Reading and complete any required developmental courses with a grade of “C” or better.

-- If transferring from another college, submit your official college transcripts for
+- If transferring any courses from another college, you must submit your official college

 - Fall admission – March 1

 - Spring admission – August 1

 You must submit an updated transcript with completed course grades no later than one week prior to the course start date.
 Failure to submit an updated transcript by the course start date will result in losing your seat in the class.
 You then must register for the class the following semester.

 Please note: As a result of the current high demand for the Nursing program, students transferring in pre-requisite or general education courses will be admitted on a space available basis.